Affordable Housing Developments

 A 3D-rendered conceptual video helps illustrate these affordable housing developments.

-• 18% (125) are family households in need of three and four-bedroom unitsThe community has experienced an increasing need for multi-bedroom family units and Figure 1 further illustrates the demand for community housing in Chatham by unit type.
+The community has experienced an increasing need for affordable units and Figure 1 further illustrates the demand for community housing in Chatham by unit type.

-The Administration identified that 24 & 28 Redwood Crescent in Chatham are vacant lots owned by the Municipality and combined are approximately 0.44 acres or 0.18 hectares.
+Administration identified that 24 & 28 Redwood Crescent in Chatham are vacant lots owned by the Municipality and combined are approximately 0.44 acres or 0.18 hectares.
 They abut “single-family dwelling” neighbourhoods and are zoned OS1 with zoning description Open Space.
 As the owner of the property, the Municipality of Chatham-Kent intends to develop a family five-unit two-storey Community Housing building containing three three-bedroom and two four-bedroom units.
 Below are 3D-rendered conceptual drawings of the Redwood Crescent development.

-Administration recommends constructing a family six-unit two-storey Community Housing building containing four three-bedroom and two four-bedroom units at the Eugenie Street location.
+Administration recommended constructing a family six-unit two-storey Community Housing building containing four three-bedroom and two four-bedroom units at the Eugenie Street location.
 Both Redwood Crescent and Eugenie Street builds offer 1:1.5 parking spaces/unit and are close to community transportation, schools, and a community park.
 Below are 3D conceptual drawings of the Eugenie Street development.

 As housing need spans the entire rental housing continuum in Chatham, Chatham-Kent Housing Services intends to offer three units designated as “Attainable Market Rentals” charging Average Market Rent (AMR), four units designated as “Affordable Rentals” charging 80% of AMR and four units designated as “Deeply Affordable units” with rents priced at the “maximum shelter allowance” rate provided under the Ontario Works Act and its Regulations.
 These Affordable Housing developments construction will be funded through a combination of the use of Chatham-Kent’s 2024-2025 Canada Ontario Community Housing Initiative (COCHI) & Ontario Priority Housing Initiative (OPHI) Year 6 allocations, potential successful grant applications, municipal reserves and affordable housing base budget funds.